andy-byers/paw/README.md

 # paw

 > NOTE: Paw is now statically typed!
-> Some features will not work for a while (builtin functions, metamethods, C API).
+> Some features will not work for a while (metamethods, C API).
 > Pretty much everything is subject to change.
 > See the [roadmap](#roadmap) to get an idea of where things are going.